grafana/grafonnet/docs/API/alerting/contactPoint.md

 * **value** (`string`)

-UID is the unique identifier of the contact point.
-The UID can be set by the user.
+EmbeddedContactPoint is the contact point type that is used by grafanas embedded alertmanager implementation.